WestDRI/wgpages/content/pythonhpc.md

 htop --filter "python"   # filter processes by name
 ```

-Inside `htop` you can press "Shift+H" to hide individual threads (group them inside their parent processes).
+Inside `htop` you can press "Shift+H" to hide/show individual threads (group them inside their parent processes).